unibz-core/security-archimate/docs/Terminology.md

 > A *Control Event* (or *Protection Event*) is an event that prevents, directly or indirectly, Threat Events or Loss Events of a certain type.

-In ArchiMate, a *Control Event* is represented by an event that must realize «ControlObjective», and negatively influences the «Likelihood» associated with «ThreatEvent» or «Loss Event». *Control Events* are manifestations of *Control Capabilities* which they are associated with.
+In ArchiMate, a *Control Event* is represented by an event that must negatively influences the «Likelihood» associated with events stereotyped with «ThreatEvent» or «Loss Event».

-**Examples:** YYYY.
+*Control Events*, directly, realize a *Goal* stereotyped with «ControlObjective» or, indirectly, realize it via the realization of a Requirement stereotyped with «ControlMeasure», which should realize that *Goal*.

+*Control Events* are manifestations of *Control Capabilities* which they are associated with.

+**Examples:** To realize the «ControlObjective» *Goal* of preventing software failure, removing permission to commit to the repository can be an adequate *Control Event*.
+Rocket interception can be a *Control Event* as manifestation of an air defense system's *Control Capabilities*; by doing so, the rocket interception event realizes the «ControlObjective» *Goal* of preventing damage to a given factory.

 <!-- TOC --><a name="control-measure"></a>
 ### 3. Control Measure